bravoserver/bravo/docs/troubleshooting.rst

 *I have an error involving IRC/AMP/ListOf!*

  Your Twisted is too old.
-You really do need Twisted 10.1 or newer.
+You really do need Twisted 11.0 or newer.

 *I have an error ``TypeError: an integer is required`` when starting Bravo!*

- Is your Twisted 10.1 or older?
-This error could be caused by your Twisted not being 10.2 or newer.
+ Your Twisted is too old.
+You *really* do need Twisted 11.0 or newer.

 *I am running as root on a Unix system and twistd cannot find ``bravo.service``.
 What's going on?*